ChickenKorma/Track-Generator/README.md

 Firstly, we generate a set of random points and calculate their convex hull to give us a looping polygon for the base of our track.
 To avoid clipping and other issues we space the points out if they are too close together.
 In order to make it look more like a race track we add a midpoint on each line of the hull polygon and displace that to create more curves and corners.
 Finally, we space the points again and ensure that no corner is too tight.

-To convert this technique to a 3D space we generate a 2D perlin noise map and then offset the z axis of each point by the noise value at that coordinate.
+To convert this technique to a 3D space we generate a 2D perlin noise map and then offset the y axis of each point by the noise value at that coordinate.
 Note that this step is actually completed with the mesh generation so that we can match up the terrain to the track.

 ### Spline
 We convert each set of consecutive points into a spline segment using catmull-rom splines.